GPCsolutions/wordpress-google-apps-login/readme.txt

 One known issue is with iThemes Security: the settings 'filter suspicious query strings' and 'filter long URL strings' can both cause intermittent conflicts and should be turned off if you are happy with the implications.

+Jonradio Private Site - does not interact well with any Single-Sign-On plugins including Google Apps Login

+WP Email Login - incompatible with Google Apps Login

 = How does it compare to other 3rd party auth plugins? =

 Google Apps Login uses the latest secure OAuth2 authentication recommended by Google.
 Other 3rd party authentication plugins